chrokh/toow-old/_sources/chapters/inheritance.md

 (overriding)=
 ### Overriding

+% TODO: Give example of overriding and overloading operating at the same time.
+Overriding some but not all overloads for example.
+Overloading = implementation determined by parameters.
+Overriding = implementation determined by run-time type of callee.

 We've established that a subclass inherits all members from its superclass.
 However, if an [instance method](instance-methods) or [instance property](properties) in the superclass is marked as `virtual` then it is possible for the subclass to `override` that implementation.
 Meaning, it is possible for the subclass to define its own specialized implementation for that member to use instead of the one defined by the superclass.